 The Directors confirm that in the preparation of the annual accounts for the FinancialYear ended March 31 2021:

-a) the applicable accounting standards had been followed along with proper explanationrelating to material departures if any;
+a) The applicable accounting standards had been followed along with proper explanationrelating to material departures if any;

-b) the accounting policies framed in accordance with the guidelines of RBI werefollowed and the directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Bank at the end of the financialyear and of the profit and loss of the Bank for that period;
+b) The accounting policies framed in accordance with the guidelines of RBI werefollowed and the directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Bank at the end of the financialyear and of the profit and loss of the Bank for that period;

-c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of applicable laws to the Bank forsafeguarding the assets of the Bank and for preventing and detecting fraud and otherirregularities;
+c) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of applicable laws to the Bank forsafeguarding the assets of the Bank and for preventing and detecting fraud and otherirregularities;

-d) the directors had prepared the annual accounts on a going concern basis; and
+d) The directors had prepared the annual accounts on a going concern basis; and

-f) the directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.
+f) The regarding directors had the devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

 For and on behalf of the Board of Directors

-Managing Director & CEO
+Managing Director and CEO